Moa Green Balm

 - Dry split ends of hair can be revived (at least partially) leave on overnight before shampooing

-- Treat and help prevent future dandruff by applying to flakey scalp and leaving on as a treatment before washing the hair
+- Treat and help prevent future dandruff by applying to a flakey scalp and leaving on as a treatment before washing the hair

 - Use as a gentle and safe but effective makeup remover – even safe for use around the eyes